 - Loss of income during recovery

-- Damage to property (for example, burns to clothing or furnishings)
+- Property damage, including burns to clothing or furnishings

 Why choose Claim Time Solicitors?

-Product liability cases require expertise, evidence handling, and strong legal advocacy.
-Claim Time Solicitors has over 20 years of experience helping clients across the UK win compensation for defective and dangerous products.
+Claim Time Solicitors has more than 20 years of experience helping clients across the UK claim compensation for injuries caused by unsafe or faulty products.

 We offer: